-Populations of Spirobranchus triqueter have a spring reproductive maxima from March-April, although breeding can occur throughout the year.
-Populations of Spirobranchus (studied as Pomatoceros) triqueter in Bantry Bay, Ireland exhibited an extended reproductive season, with numerous small scale peaks, the timing of which varied between years (Cotter et al., 2003).
+Populations of Spirobranchus triqueter have a spring reproductive maxima from March-April, although reproduction can occur throughout the year.
+Populations of Spirobranchus (studied as Pomatoceros) trigueter in Bantry Bay, Ireland, exhibited an extended reproductive season, with numerous small scale peaks, the timing of which varied between years (Cotter et al., 2003).
 Spirobranchus triqueter is a protandrous hermaphrodite, with older, larger individuals more likely to be female (Cotter et al., 2003).
-Spirobranchus triqueter lives for 2 to 4 years (Dons, 1927; Castric-Fey, 1983; Hayward & Ryland, 1995a) and matures at 4 months (Hayward & Ryland, 1995a; Dons, 1927).
-Spirobranchus triqueter is considered to be a primary fouling organism (Crisp, 1965) colonising artificial commercially important structures such as buoys, ships hulls, docks and offshore oil rigs (OECD 1967).
+Spirobranchus triqueter lives for 2 to 4 years (Dons, 1927; Castric-Fey, 1983; Hayward & Ryland, 1995b) and matures at 4 months (Hayward & Ryland, 1995; Dons, 1927).
+Spirobranchus triqueter is considered to be a primary fouling organism (Crisp, 1965), and colonizes a wide range of artificial structures such as buoys, ships hulls, docks and offshore oil rigs (OECD 1967).
 Spirobranchus triqueter are commonly the initial recruits to new substrata (Sebens, 1985; Sebens, 1986; Hatcher, 1998).
 For example, Spirobranchus triqueter colonized artificial reefs soon after deployment in summer (Jensen et al., 1994), colonized settlement plates within 2-3.5 months and dominated spring recruitment (Hatcher, 1998).
-Hiscock (1983) noted that a community, under conditions of scour and abrasion from stones and boulders moved by storms, developed into a community consisting of fast growing species such as Spirobranchus triqueter.
+Hiscock (1983) noted that a community, under conditions of scour and abrasion from stones and boulders moved by storms, developed into a community consisting of fast growing species with Spirobranchus triqueter among them.

-Balanus crenatus produce a single, large brood annually with peaks in April -May (Luther, 1987); although subsidiary broods may be produced, the first large brood is the most important for larval supply (Barnes & Barnes, 1968).
+Balanus crenatus produce a single, large brood annually with peak larval supply in April - May (Salman, 1982).
+Although subsidiary broods may be produced, the first large brood is the most important for larval supply (Salman, 1982; Barnes & Barnes, 1968).
 Balanus crenatus has a lifespan of 18 months (Barnes & Powell, 1953) and grows rapidly (except in winter).
 Balanus crenatus is a typical early colonizer of sublittoral rock surfaces (Kitching, 1937); for example, it heavily colonized a site that was dredged for gravel within 7 months (Kenny & Rees, 1994).
 Balanus crenatus colonized settlement plates or artificial reefs within 1-3 months of deployment in summer, and became abundant on settlement plates shortly afterwards (Brault & Bourget, 1985; Hatcher, 1998).
-The ship, HMS Scylla, was colonized by Balanus crenatus 4 weeks after sinking in March, the timing of the sinking in March would have ensured a good larval supply from the spring spawning.
-The presence of adult Balanus crenatus enhances settlement rate of larvae on artificial panels (Miron et al., 1996), so that surviving adults enhance recovery rates.
+The ship, HMS Scylla, was colonized by Balanus crenatus 4 weeks after sinking in March.
+The timing of the sinking in March would have ensured a good larval supply from the spring spawning.
+The presence of adult Balanus crenatus enhances the settlement rate of larvae on artificial panels (Miron et al., 1996), so that surviving adults enhance recovery rates.